katydecorah/katydecorah.github.io/adventures/_posts/2013-07-08-three-mini-vacations.md

 ## Lake Placid

 On Monday, I drove up to Lake Placid to visit my college roommate.
 We went out to dinner, caught a movie, and walked around the lake.
 The next morning I drove into town for breakfast and did one last lap around the lake.
-It was a very short trip, but well worth it.
+It was a short trip, but well worth it.

 <div class="photos">
 {% include img.html src="2013-07-08-three-mini-vacations-1.jpg"  alt="Lake Placid" %}